100% Irish Owned for 50 Years - Licence No. TA0054

 Biarritz’s variety of museums attract history lovers from around the globe.
 Watch a documentary with a virtual reality headset at the City of the Ocean Museum or marvel at the Indian, Chinese, Tibetan, and Nepalese collections at Musee Asiatica!
 There’s plenty of sightseeing to do too, head to Rocher de la Vierge where a scenic bridge leads to a rocky outcrop adorned with a statue of the Virgin Mary.

 Biarritz is great for a family holiday, with children loving its interactive museums, surf schools, and the delicious treats in the patisseries!
-Meanwhile, the town boasts wine bars, dreamy beaches, and stunning sunsets for a couple’s romantic getaway.
+Meanwhile, the town boasts wine bars, dreamy beaches, and stunning sunsets perfect for a couple’s romantic getaway.

 Biarritz is charming in both the daytime and the night time.
 Wine-lovers will enjoy a tasting evening at a wine bar, whilst those seeking a more vibrant nightlife can head to any of the pubs, bars, clubs, or even the casino!